isomerpages/nlb-biblioasia/_holding-area/A Kampong for the Grand Old Man of Singapore.md

 <img src="/images/Online%20Only%20Articles/Lim%20Boon%20Keng%20Mansion/Paterson_Hill6.jpg" style="width: 80%;">
 Lim Boon Keng and his wife with their son Lim Peng Han and grandson Lim Kok Lian, 1930s–40s. <i>Courtesy of Lim Kok Lian.</i></div>

+Chong and Lim Kok Lian remember that the sprawling compound had a front garden that “was reasonably maintained”, although “the hedges on the perimeter of the compound facing Paterson Hill were hardly ever trimmed”.
+Chong also remembers that around the area of the mansion occupied by Lim Peng Han and his family, “disemboweled motor car bodies and engine parts were everywhere to be seen”.
+The grounds were covered with duck and chicken droppings; the latter being the by-product of the fighting cocks that the ace race car driver bred along with the exotic Siamese fighting fish he kept in rows of earthenware and glass jars.[^9]